 You’ll start by marinating the chicken pieces in buttermilk and hot sauce for a minimum of 3 hours (or better, marinate them overnight or all day while you’re at work).
-Once they’ve been marinated you’ll coat each piece in delicious seasoning with spices like paprika, garlic powder and nutmeg.
+Once they’ve been marinated in the buttermilk mixture you’ll coat each piece in delicious seasoning with spices like paprika, garlic powder, and nutmeg.

 - 4 lb. whole chicken (cut into 10 pieces, breast cut in half)

 - 2 tsp. hot sauce